keboola/developers-docs/extend/custom-science/python/index.md

 A generated [documentation](https://github.com/keboola/python-docker-application/blob/master/doc/keboola.docker.html)
 is available for the package, actual working example can be found in our [sample application](https://github.com/keboola/python-custom-application-text-splitter/blob/master/main.py).
-Also note, that the library does no special magic, it is just mean to simplify things a bit for you.
+Also note that the library does no special magic, it is just a mean to simplify things a bit for you.

 To use the library to read the user-supplied configuration parameter 'myParameter':